 “There is no failure, only feedback!
 Robert Allen

-The goal of the 360-degree feedback is to help members understand their strength and weaknesses and to highlight the areas where they need professional development.
-Here are some tips for a successful 360-degree feedback program
+The goal of the 360 degree feedback is to help members understand their strengths and weaknesses and to highlight the areas where they need professional development.
+Here are some tips for a successful 360 degree feedback program.

 Get the leadership team on board

 It is difficult to run a program successfully when the leadership team is not speaking the same language as you.
 A good approach, therefore, is to ensure that they buy into the program because then, they will naturally influence the rest of the team.
 Getting the leaders on board means explaining what the program is all about, making sure they understand, and that they are in agreement with it.
 This will make it easier for them to pass a positive experience to their departments.

 Offer training so that everyone understands the process

 It’s one thing to launch a program, and another for the program to work.
 For the latter to happen, your staff needs to understand how the process works, and its importance in the success of the organization.
 If your team doesn’t know how to provide constructive feedback or what to do with the input, you might not get the results you hoped for.

 Your raters should be trained to give constructive feedback, with the intention of helping the employee in question grow professionally, not to break them or make them feel inappropriate.
 Similarly, those who are on the receiving end should understand how the feedback process works, and what’s required of them.
 Your managers and HR should also have a clear picture of what they need to do with the feedback they receive.

 Make sure that what you are measuring is meaningful